genomehubs/goat-cli/README.md

     -k, --karyotype      This flag indicates karyotype data should be printed.
     -r, --raw            This flag indicates raw values should be all listed out.
 So you can do your own aggregations for example.
-    -p, --tree           Get information for all descendents of a common ancestor.
+    -t, --tree           Get information for all descendents of a common ancestor.
     -u, --url            Print the underlying GoaT API URL.
-Nice to know, and useful for debugging.
+Useful for debugging.
     -V, --version        Prints version information

 OPTIONS:
     -f, --file <file>          A file of NCBI taxonomy ID's (tips) and/or binomial names.
                                Each line should contain a single entry.
+        --ranks <ranks>        Choose a rank to display with the results.
+All values up to the given rank are displayed.
+                               [default: none]  [possible values: none, subspecies, species, genus, family, order, class, phylum, kingdom, superkingdom]
-        --size <size>        The number of results to return. [default: 50] -t, --tax-id <tax-id>    The tax-id.
+        --size <size>          The number of results to return. [default: 50] -s, --species <species>    The tax-id.
 Can be NCBI taxonomy ID, or a binomial name.
 ```

 ### Examples